pratham108188/demo/README.md

 # demo
-this is my first project on GitHub
+this is my first Repository.
+Auther - Prathamesh Hiremath